 Fat loss involves lowering your body fat percentage, that is to say, the amount of body fat you’re carrying.
 Weight loss, on the other hand, is about reducing your overall body weight.
 Unfortunately for the latter and often due to the lack of understanding behind the fat loss vs weight loss science, people who lose weight also experience a decrease in muscle.

 Another common misconception is that fat can be turned into muscle.
 Fat and muscle are two different tissues.
 The optimum solution is to lose fat and build muscles.

 The process by which the food and drink you consume are turned into energy is known as metabolism.
 Metabolic rate refers to the speed at which that process occurs.
-Metabolism occurs continuously whether your body is at work or at rest.
-Energy is constantly being burned to essentially support your life.
-The rate at which energy is used has a direct effect on fat loss and muscle gain.
+Metabolism occurs continuously whether your body is at work or rest.

-Dr. Ivan Puah, Medical Director Amaris B. Clinic, has more than 15 years of experience in VASER® Lipo.
-With such extensive experience and knowledge, he has designed the MDC-Sculpt®️ Lipo technique, which is a unique body sculpting approach that caters to a patient’s needs.
-The MDC-Sculpt® Lipo technique facilitates a thorough fat removal while sculpting the physique.
-The technique not only provides a more desirable outcome it also reduces scarring significantly.
+Dr Ivan Puah, Medical Director Amaris B. Clinic, has over 15 years of experience in Vaser Liposuction.
+With extensive experience and knowledge, he has developed the MDC-Sculpt®️ Lipo technique, a proprietary body sculpting approach that caters to a patient’s needs.
+The MDC-Sculpt® Lipo technique facilitates thorough fat removal while sculpting the physique.
+The technique provides aesthetically and well-contoured results and reduces scarring significantly.

 Often, people equate fat loss to weight loss, but in reality, you could lose weight and still retain stubborn fat.
 If you have issues losing stubborn fat, know that Vaser Liposuction could be the solution that you might just need.